Trusted-AI-Labs/ALAMBIC/docs/Tutorials/machine_learning.md

 The first choice is the learner, the model which will be trained.

 ALAMBIC is currently able to support any kind of [sklearn](https://scikit-learn.org/stable/) model.
-However, all of them are not necessarily implemented.
+However, not all of them are currently implemented.

+<p><p class='label label-yellow'>Coming soon</p> Deep learning models will be implemented in a later version.</p>

 You can find for each task the implemented models and link to their documentation.
-Most of the settings related to the model are available for customization in the
+Most of the parameters related to the model are available for customization during the setup process.